PhilAppleby/GoDb/README.md

 ## Description
 The data store was designed and built using MongoDb to hold collections of variant, sample and file location data, with genotype data retained in VCF files.

-Software was developed to take advantage of the rapid access times offered by both MongoDb for storing variant id (rsid) vs genomic co-ordininates, and tabix indexing for random access to compressed VCF files via genomic co-ordinates.
+Software was developed to take advantage of the rapid access times offered by both MongoDb for storing variant id (rsid) vs genomic co-ordinates, and tabix indexing for random access to compressed VCF files via genomic co-ordinates.
 This includes a web application to allow querying of the data store by variant_id and lists of variant ids and command line tools for bulk data extract.

 ### This repository
 The following subdirectories are in the repository: